rccordell/f20bbb/assignments.md

 # Grade Contracts

-In this course, you will determine the grade you receive by fulfilling a contract you will submit for my approval on **Friday, September 13th**.
+In this course, you will determine the grade you receive by fulfilling a contract you will submit for my approval on **Thursday, September 17th**.

-Your written contract will detail:
+In brief, your written contract should detail:

+1. A formal declaration of the grade you intend to earn: e.g. "During the Fall 2020 semester I, NAME HERE, contract to earn an A in 'Building a (Better) Book'";
-1. the requirements you will meet in order to receive the grade for which you've contracted,
+2. The requirements you will meet in order to receive the grade for which you've contracted;
+3. Due dates for the major milestones of your final book project;
-2. the penalties you will incur for not meeting those requirements,
+4. The penalties you will incur for not meeting deadlines or not completing sufficient work for a given assignment;
-3. a calendar you will follow for meeting the requirements you have outlined.
-Many aspects of this calendar will be determined by windows outlined on the [course schedule](/schedule/), but your contract will take ownership of these deadlines while committing to specific due dates for the course's more flexible assignments.
+5. And finally two spaces for signatures, yours and mine.

+The contract will be complete when you submit your final self-assessment by December 16.

 ## Why Contract Grading?